 Can you vote? ... not everyone can ...

-To vote in local elections you have to be 16 or over and be
+You have to be 16 or over and

 - a British citizen

-If you don't receive a poll card, this could mean that you are registered at an old address or are not included on the register and you should call the Electoral Registration Officer (ERO) on 01382 434444.
+If you don't receive a polling card, this could mean that you are registered at an old address or are not included on the register.
+You should call the Electoral Registration Officer (ERO) on 01382 434444.